KonstantinosMy/ZDoom-Calculator/README.md

 # ZDoom-Calculator
-This is another school project.
-3D Environment Calculator using ZDoom and ACS.
+School Project to create a 3D Environmental Calculator using ZDoom(Doom Engine port) and Automatic class selection(ACS).